handewo/neon/README.md

 # Neon

-Neon could show slogans and banners in fullscreen.
+A simple app which scroll text on full screen.

 ## Features

 * Ad free.
 * No need any permission.
-* Customize color of font and background.
+* Customize color of font,background and scrolling speed.
 ## Roadmap

 * support scrolling horizontal